 Like with any emerging sector, it's not always clear what you should be looking for in an online estate agent.
 With that in mind, we've compared six of the most popular options to see what's on offer.

 Online estate agents vs the high street

-Obviously, the main difference between the two is that you can meet a high street agent face-to-face just by walking into their office, while the online variant doesn’t offer this corporeal experience.
-That’s not to say you can’t communicate though, as online agents usually offer email, call centre, or instant chat options when you want to discuss any details.
+Under normal circumstances, the main difference between the two is that you can meet a high street agent face-to-face just by walking into their office, while the online variant doesn’t offer the same brick and mortar experience.
+While almost all high street estate agents will have increased their online presence during the pandemic, expect in-person meetings to return to popularity at some point.

-Perhaps the second major factor is that online agents tend to be much cheaper to use.
+The second big factor to consider is that online agents tend to be much cheaper to use.
 This is due to a different approach to commission and the kind of services on offer.
-Whereas high street agents will take a small cut of the final selling fee of any house, online agents usually charge a set fee.
-True, this is usually up front and can thus lower their drive to sell your property, but no decent agent is going to be in business long if they have customers complaining about their inability to achieve sales.
+While high street agents will take a small cut of the final selling fee of any house, online agents usually charge a set fee.
+This is usually up front and can therefore lower their drive to sell your property, but no decent agent is going to be in business long if they have customers complaining about their inability to achieve sales.